 40 MHz, 80 MHz and 160 MHz channel widths and all RU/MRU sizes and locations applicable to the 40 MHz, 80 MHz and 160 MHz channel widths in 6 GHz bands (transmit and receive).

-EHT MU PPDU to multiple users with a 2x EHT-LTF and 0.8 µs GI duration on the EHT-LTF and Data field OFDM symbols (transmit).
+Transmission of EHT MU PPDU to multiple users with a 2x EHT-LTF and 0.8 µs GI duration on the EHT-LTF and Data field OFDM symbols .

-EHT MU PPDU to multiple users with a 2x EHT-LTF and 1.6 µs GI duration on the EHT-LTF and Data field OFDM symbols (transmit)
+Transmission of an EHT MU PPDU to multiple users with a 2x EHT-LTF and 1.6 µs GI duration on the EHT-LTF and Data field OFDM symbols

+Transmission of an EHT MU PPDU to multiple users with a 4x EHT-LTF and 3.2 µs GI duration on the EHT-LTF and Data field OFDM symbols

+Reception of a non-OFDMA EHT TB PPDU with a 1x EHT-LTF and 1.6 µs GI duration on the EHT-LTF and Data field OFDM symbols.

 Reception of an EHT TB PPDU with a 2x EHT-LTF and 1.6 µs GI duration on the EHT-LTF and Data field OFDM symbols.